Real Connection Amid the Chatter

 By Rachelle Christensen

 Previously we talked about the big names in social media.
 If you’re going to be anywhere, be in those places.
 But once you’re comfortable, go ahead and expand.
-The World Wide Web is just bursting with places to promote your books.
+The web is just bursting with places to promote your books.
 Here are a few other marketing outlets you should take a look at.

-Pinterest—Pinterest is growing fast, and is #36 as of August 2013 for all websites worldwide.
+Pinterest—Pinterest is big.
 It would be wise to create an account, but do NOT do so for the sole purpose of marketing.
 This platform is tons of fun and offers another way for readers/writers to connect with you, but if you’re only going to be pinning images of your books, it won’t be helpful.
 Consider creating a “Writing Board” and a board for one of your “Books in Progress,” as well as another board that might tie into your characters.
 You can have a lot of fun with Pinterest—and do great research for your books as well.

 Blogs—Make your blog about your reader, not about you or your book.
 Engage with readers to build a dedicated audience.
-You can use Blogger to make a blog through Google services—or a lot of people also like WordPress.com.
+You can use Blogger or Wix or many other builders to make a blog—or a lot of people also like WordPress.com.
 Here’s a handy guide with pictures showing how to start up on Blogger.
 You can easily search the Internet to find out more.
 Surf the net to find blogs that resonate with you and then ask why.
 Here are some of my favorite blogs:

 YouTube—Do you like to make videos, provide instruction, etc?
 If so, create your own YouTube channel and start gathering subscribers.
 If you have valuable content, this is another good forum.